rppicomidi/usb_midi_host/README.md

 ### `Pico-PIO-USB` Library
-If you are using the `Pico-PIO-USB` Library to implement the USB Host hardware (see the [HARDWARE](#hardware) section, below), install the Pico-PIO-USB Library.
-You must have the Python interpreter installed to run this command:
+If you are using the `Pico-PIO-USB` Library to implement the USB Host hardware (see the [HARDWARE](#hardware) section, below), install the `Pico-PIO-USB` Library.
+You must have the Python interpreter installed to run these commands:
 ```
 cd ${PICO_SDK_PATH}/lib/tinyusb/tools
 python3 get_deps.py rp2040